 3 surprising myths about alcohol

-From cracking open a beer at a backyard barbecue to sipping a glass of wine before bed, alcohol can often be a shortcut to socializing or winding down.
-For many Americans, excessive alcohol use is an increasing problem — and it’s a leading preventable cause of death in the United States.
-During Alcohol Awareness Month, we’re sharing some surprising myths about alcohol use to help you think before you drink.
+From drinking a beer at a backyard barbecue to sipping a glass of wine before bed, alcohol can be a shortcut to socializing or winding down.
+Alcohol use is an increasing problem — and it’s a leading preventable cause of death in the United States.
+April is Alcohol Awareness Month, so we’re sharing surprising myths to help you think before you drink.

 1